rubendax/bossa-web/example/README.md

 ### "Device not supported" Error

-- Make sure the device is in **bootloader mode** (double-tap reset)
+- Make sure you have an ATSAMD21-based device
-- The device should show a different serial port than normal operation
-- Try unplugging and reconnecting the device

-### "No port selected" Message
+- Try manually entering bootloader mode (double-tap reset)

-- You cancelled the port selection dialog
+- Check that you're selecting the correct serial port
-- Click "Connect Device" again and select a port

 ### Browser Shows "Not Supported" Error